edemocracy/ekklesia/docs/development/dev_nixos.md

    sudo mv ekklesia_dev.nix /etc/nixos
    ```

-6. Rebuild the NixOS system to activate our configuration and reload the current shell:
+6. Rebuild the NixOS system to activate the new configuration and run zsh as
+   new shell:

    ```
    sudo nixos-rebuild switch
-   exec bash
+   zsh
    ```

 7. Tell [direnv](https://direnv.net) where [nix-direnv](https://github.com/nix-community/nix-direnv) is located: